More Amazing Vegan Dessert Recipes

 Roll in any nuts or toppings, and then set onto wax paper to cool.

-This vegan condensed milk can be used in coffee, for the caramel apple recipe above, and for any other vegan dessert recipe that calls for it.
+This vegan condensed milk can be used in coffee, for the caramel apple recipe above, and for any other non-vegan recipe that calls for it.

 Ingredients: